CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

       ![](images/L02/image8.png)

-14. Add the following properties in between the closing tag of the data-set element `</data-set>` and opening tag of `<resources>` element.
+14. Add the following properties in between the closing tag of the data-set element `</data-set>` and the opening tag of the `<resources>` element.

     > Add the following properties after **line number 26** in the **ControlManifest.Input.xml** file.